PwnbrewClub/thotcon-art-track/README.md

 ## Whois: Pwnbrew Club

-Pwnbrew Club is a very small monthly gathering of digital artists, programmers && amateur hackers. we share + collaborate on creative projects w/one another relating to digital art, "hacking" && homebrew/DIY tech.
-In addition to making/experimenting on projects the members of the group have a long history is organizing digital art events in Chicago && around the world (individually && in various collaborative configurations).
+Pwnbrew Club is a very small monthly gathering of digital artists, programmers && amateur hackers. we share + collaborate on projects w/one another relating to curious approaches to technology, "hacking" && homebrew/DIY tech.
+In addition to making/experimenting on projects, the members of the group have a long history in organizing digital art events in Chicago && around the world (individually && in various collaborative configurations).
 Below is a list of just some of these events:

 ### GLI.TC/H

+ADD GIF HERE

 [GLI.TC/H](http://gli.tc/h) was an international festival/conference/gathering of glitch art practitioners held in 2010 (Chicago), 2011 (Chicago, Amsterdam, Birmingham UK) && 2012 (Chicago). u can read more about it's [history here](http://gli.tc/h/faq/) && view short [video documentation here](https://www.youtube.com/watch?v=4hBARzlmXTI&list=PL3228E09A837979FB)

+### Notacon

+Critical glitch art category

 ### d.r.e.a.m. (data rules everything around me)
 [Data Rules Everything Around Me](http://dataruleseverythingaroundme.net/) (d.r.e.a.m.) is a roughly-monthly series held in Chicago devoted to openly discussing the implications of living in a data-driven society.
 Featured writers, artists, developers, and other cultural producers are invited to share their research and perspectives on the data that fuels the systems that run our world.

+### POXCON

+### MCA Dirty New Media Round Robin

+### R4WB1T5

+### Tritriangle

+### DiMoDA (The Digital Museum of Digital Art

+### NO-MEDIA

+### 0P3NR3P0

+### T.RASHB.IN

+## The Team
+## PwnBrew